 - Neck injuries

 In the event of an accident, it’s always essential to determine who was responsible.
 While it is your responsibility to watch where you’re going and not be clumsy, it’s the responsibility of property owners to keep their property safe and free of hazards.
-The best way to determine liability is to hire a reputable New York slip, trip and fall lawyer.
+The best way to determine liability is to hire a reputable Bronx New York slip, trip, and fall lawyer.
 A good lawyer will have experience with a wide variety of cases and will know what procedures to follow in the event of an accident.

 If you or a loved one was recently injured because they had an accident on the job or in a public place near the Bronx, an experienced legal team can be a valuable asset, helping you effectively navigate the legal waters involved with any claims or lawsuits you may be contemplating.
 The law offices of Stuart M. Kerner, P.C. may be able to help you reach a settlement to cover your medical expenses and any rehabilitation costs, lost wages or future earning ability, and even compensation for pain and suffering or emotional damages.
-Calls us today so we can evaluate your case and help you move forward with your life at (718) 796-7900 to schedule a FREE Consultation online so we can evaluate your personal injury case.
+Call us today so we can evaluate your case and help you move forward with your life at (718) 796-7900 to schedule a FREE Consultation online so we can evaluate your personal injury case.